 Fig. 2 – The Kōfukuji Aṇḍīra wooden relief carving (c.
 11th to 12th-cent.) (larger version), Nara, Japan.
 Fig. 3 – Hanuman (left) besting a demonic foe (right), from the Ramayana reliefs of the Panataran temple complex (c.
 12th-cent.) (larger version), East Java, Indonesia.

 II.
 My findings

 My opinion on the origins of the Kaiyuan relief’s iconography parts ways with Mair in some respects.
-For instance, upon close inspection of the Japanese Aṇḍīracarving, the band that he refers to appears to be the brim of a helmet, and the “symbols of swiftness” transferred to our relief are simply wrinkles on Monkey’s face.
+For instance, upon close inspection of the Japanese Aṇḍīracarving, the band that he refers to appears to be the brim of a helmet.
 I do agree the Kaiyuan relief shares affinities with the cited image of Hanuman (e.g., the earrings and armbands).
 But again, here I part ways with Mair because I suggest the relief’s accoutrements were instead influenced by Esoteric Buddhism and not Hinduism.
 The similar imagery is no doubt due to a common cultural source.